WKSU: Facilities and bureaus

-In addition to current facilities at the Idea Center in Downtown Cleveland, WKSU maintains news bureaus in Akron and Canton, the latter based at the Canton Museum of Art.
+In addition to facilities at the Idea Center in Downtown Cleveland, WKSU maintains news bureaus in Akron and Canton, the latter based at the Canton Museum of Art.
 Additionally, Ideastream provides managerial support for Ohio Public Radio's Statehouse News Bureau in Columbus and is part of a consortium jointly operating The Ohio Channel (which offers a daily television simulcast of WKSU's The Sound of Ideas).

 WKSU previously established a news bureau at the United Building in downtown Akron, sharing space with PBS member stations WNEO–WEAO (of which Kent State University is a part-owner) and Cleveland NBC affiliate WKYC.
 The arrangement was made in 2008 after WKYC ceased production of a daily Akron-oriented television newscast on local cable.
 After the United Building was slated for conversion into a boutique hotel, WKSU relocated the Akron bureau to the Akron Beacon Journal newsroom.
 WKSU had also operated a separate bureau in downtown Cleveland prior to the Ideastream merger from WKYC's newsroom.